-In addition to the OJEN provincial office and our satellite office in Ottawa, OJEN has Local Committees of legal and educator sector volunteers set up in communities all across Ontario.
+In addition to the OJEN provincial office, OJEN has Local Committees of legal and educator sector volunteers set up in communities all across Ontario.
 While the OJEN provincial office works with teachers and volunteers throughout the province to do justice education work, having a local committee in an area means that our programs can happen more regularly and can tailor themselves to the community’s unique goals, needs and resources.

 OJEN committees run local justice education programs and work to build lasting links between educators and legal professionals in a given community.
 They meet about 5-6 times a year to plan a broad range of services for young people and their teachers, such as: